'Stand straight and say Jai Hind': INA veteran relives Netaji rebuke

-Patna (Bihar) [India], November 15 (ANI): The inspiring lifestory of Asha San, one of the many unsung heroes of the country's freedom struggle, also known to her former comrades in the Indian National Army (INA) as Lt Bharti 'Asha' Chaudhary, has now come out in the form of an autobigraphy.
+Patna (Bihar) [India], November 16 (ANI): The inspiring life story of Asha San, one of the many unsung heroes of the country's freedom struggle, also known to her former comrades in the Indian National Army (INA) as Lt Bharati 'Asha' Choudhry, has now come out in the form of an autobiography.

-While the original autobiogaphy, titled 'Asha San Ki Subhas Diary', was written in Hindi and published in 1992 Parijat Prakashan, the one out now is a translated English version published by HarperCollins.
+While the original autobiography, titled 'Asha San Ki Subhas Diary', was written in Hindi and published in 1992 Parijat Prakashan, the one out now is a translated English version published by HarperCollins.

 The book, which runs into 250 pages, documents her rise from a young cadet in the Jhansi Regiment of Subhas Chandra Bose's Indian National Army to the post of lieutenant.